vite-pwa/docs/.vitepress/theme/components/ScaffoldingPWAProject.md

 ::: tip Compatibility Note
-Vite requires [Node.js](https://nodejs.org/en/) version 18+.
-20+.
-However, some templates require a higher Node.js version to work, please upgrade if your package manager warns about it.
+Vite requires [Node.js](https://nodejs.org/en/) version 18.x.x or 20+.
+However, some templates may require a higher Node.js version to work, please upgrade Node if your package manager warns about it.
 :::

 ::: code-group